ckronlage/almostnocl/README.md

 ### Current status
 We have (half vibe-)coded a minimal template and a version with synthseg to display a hippocampal segmentation.
 This is overall less than 1000 lines of code (python, HTML, Dockerfile).

-You need docker, raise the system memory limit to >16GB and then do:
+You need docker, raise the system memory limit to >16GB.
+Docker needs to be running (otherwise you might get an error like `unable to get image 'almostnocl-ancl': Cannot connect to the Docker daemon`)
+Then do:
 ```
 git clone -b synthseg https://github.com/ckronlage/almostnocl
 cd almostnocl